It all depends on how we look at things,

-I understand photography as a way to step through the looking-glass.
+Here are gathered a series a photographic projections and re-collections of imaginings.
 Inspired by old stories and myths, I seek hidden-in-plain-sight characters and patterns.
-For me, inviting images in the camera chamber is, in reference to depth psychology, a work of active imagination.
+For me, the emergence of images in the camera chamber is, in reference to depth psychology, a work of active imagination.
 Once there, the delineation between object and subject blurs.
-Both the photographer and what is being photographed self-consciously manifest their subjectivity: are images collected, mediated or psychologically projected ?
+Both the photographer and what is being photographed self-consciously manifest their subjectivity: are images collected, mediated or psychologically projected?

 Fall 2019 Exhibition

 Jean Gebser Society Symposium, October 10-13, Asilomar Conference Center, California

 Inspired by the wine concept of Terroir, and my experience moving from Europe to the New World, I am presenting a series of images related to the sense of place.
 This exhibition explores the emotional and atemporal dimension stemming from a location, the (re)connection with nature and with otherness.

 Spring 2019 Exhibition